 Allen Thomas is the Chief Strategy Officer for Advent Intermodal Solutions, Inc., an industry leading software company providing innovative, cloud-based solutions that are transforming customer operations throughout the landside container supply chain.
 Mr. Thomas oversees market, business and product strategy development for Advent as they evolve and improve their platforms chassis.com, eModal.com and eModalPro.com which foster real-time, transparent data sharing and process automation between terminal operators, motor carriers, 3PL's and BCO's.
 He has over 20 years of experience leading sales & marketing and integrated operations teams for IT and automation systems providers in the container supply chain.
 Mr. Thomas provides expertise on the application of gate automation, OCR, RFID, and real-time container location systems having implemented solutions for most major container terminal operators and freight railroads.
 Prior to joining Advent, Mr. Thomas served as VP of Business Strategy for the Marine & Ports Business Unit of ABB Group where he was responsible for global market strategy and business development of an $800M integrated terminal automation, electrification and service portfolio.
 Mr. Thomas' career began with Deloitte & Touche, followed by stints with SeaLand Service(now Maersk Line), Nascent Technology, Crux Systems and finally twelve years APS Technology Group(acquired by ABB).

-As an industry thought leader on digital transformation and automation systems for ports and terminals worldwide, Mr. Thomas is routinely featured in trade publications such as World Cargo News, Container Management and Port Strategy and is a routine speaker and panel moderator for Journal of Commerce, Lloyds Group, Informa and other industry conferences and trade groups.
-Mr. Thomas is also a member several industry organisations including the Intermodal Association of North America (IANA) and the Port Equipment Manufacturers Association (PEMA) where he served as the Chairman of the Information Technology Committee.
+As an industry thought leader on digital transformation and automation systems for ports and landside logistics operators worldwide, Mr. Thomas is routinely featured in trade publications such as World Cargo News, Journal of Commerce, Container Management and Port Strategy and is a routine speaker and panel moderator for JOC, Lloyds Group, IANA, Informa and other industry conferences and trade groups.
+Mr. Thomas is also a member several industry organisations including the Intermodal Association of North America (IANA) and the Port Equipment Manufacturers Association (PEMA) where he served as inaugural Chairman of the Technology & Automation Committee.

 Peter Tirschwell is senior director of content at Maritime & Trade, IHS Markit, publisher of The Journal of Commerce, JOC.com, IHS Fairplay, Dredging & Port Construction, Safety at Sea, PIERS maritime trade data and JOC events such as TPM.
 In his expanded role within IHS, he is responsible for all editorial content appearing in IHS Maritime & Trade media and events.
 A career transportation journalist, Peter was a reporter, West Coast bureau chief, editor-in-chief and publisher of The Journal of Commerce in his 20-plus-year career with the company, which began in 1992.
 He is the founder and chairman of the annual TPM Conference in Long Beach, California, one of the world's largest shipping events, and led the development of the JOC Port Productivity project, the first global database of port performance.
 He writes a regular column in The Journal of Commerce.